kilobit/stored/doc/design_v1.md

 Please refer to this list of terminology for the purposes of this design.

-Data
-: Data is any information that can be encoded and stored in the running of an application.
+- **Data** - Data is any information that can be encoded and stored in the running of an application.

-Encoding / Decoding
-: The process of representing a data object in some specified digital format (e.g. JSON, urlencoded, csv, binary dump etc).
+- **Encoding / Decoding** - The process of representing a data object in some specified digital format (e.g. JSON, urlencoded, csv, binary dump etc).

-Storage
-: The process of saving data for retrieval at a later time.
+- **Storage** - The process of saving data for retrieval at a later time.

-Storage Back-End
-: The final resting place of the bits representing some data.
+- **Storage Back-End** - The final resting place of the bits representing some data.

   Note that there may be multiple storage back-ends containing a data element or that the bits making up a data element may be stored across multiple back-ends.

 Requirements
 ------------